vherve/fungal_highway_columns/README.md

 # fungal_highway_columns

-This folde contains the Supplementary Information of the article [An in situ inventory of fungi and their associated migrating bacteria in forest soils using fungal highway columns ](https://doi.org/10.1093/femsec/fiw217).
+This folder contains the Supplementary Information of the article [An in situ inventory of fungi and their associated migrating bacteria in forest soils using fungal highway columns ](https://doi.org/10.1093/femsec/fiw217).